Programming

 Personal library in $HOME/bin

 I keep personal shell scripts, Perl programs and modules, and utilities in a subdirectory ~/bin of my home directory.
 There are over 300 files there.
 Some of these tools have been incrementally tweaked and developed over more than 30 years, on whatever system I was using at the time.
 (Probably half are obsolete.)
 When I need to write a new tool, I often start from an old one and modify it.
 (This can be a time saver, but risks the propagation of programming errors.)
-Remember what I always say: "If it's worth doing, it's worth writing a tool that does it."
+What I always say is: "If it's worth doing, it's worth writing a tool that does it."

 As described in my CPAN page, I ensure that Perl programs in ~/bin have a first ("shebang") line #!/usr/local/bin/perl, and then create a symlink from /usr/local/bin/perl to /opt/local/bin/perl.

 For shell scripts in ~/bin, I make the ("shebang") line #!/bin/sh.
-This tries to make sure that my personal scripts are executed by a shell that works the same way on all operating systems.
+This tries to make sure that my personal scripts are executed by a shell that works the same way on all Unix descended operating systems.
 (In 2008, some of my shell scripts were broken by Ubuntu 6.10 when they changed /bin/sh to dash... see https://wiki.ubuntu.com/DashAsBinSh.
 So things can still go wrong.)

 Personal SSH keys in $HOME/.ssh